 Their performance was fine.
 But no notice.
 No warning.

 The days of working somewhere for thirty years, then retiring with a huge dinner party and a gold watch are gone.
 Most people will work 7-10 jobs in their career.
-So, assuming your job is safe because you have seniority, can be dangerous.
+So, assuming your job is safe because you have seniority, is dangerous.

 Having a routine might feel comfortable, but it’s also not very inspiring.
 As Roy T. Bennett said, “comfort zones are where your unrealized dreams are buried.”

 If you knew your life would end next week, would you be satisfied with what you’re doing now, and feel comfortable that you chased down your dreams?

 Spending a big chunk of your life on anything, business or personal, should be worthwhile and satisfying.

 Or when you sit in meetings all day, then return to 150 new “urgent” emails, it’s difficult to bring any creativity to your work.

 Work (or life) should be challenging, but also fulfilling.
-You may have began this endeavor with a certain understanding, but things change.
-So sometimes we need to decide whether to adapt, or change course.
+You may have started down this path with a certain understanding, but things change.
+So sometimes we need to decide whether to adapt, or choose a different path.

 4. You Feel Obligated, not Motivated to Stay